hashicorp/terraform-website/content/source/docs/extend/writing-custom-providers.html.md

         volumeOptionsItem := make(map[string]interface{}, 0)

         volumeOptionsItem["no_copy"] = v.VolumeOptions.NoCopy
-        // NOTE: this is a internally written mappe from map[string]string => map[string]interface{}
+        // NOTE: this is an internally written map from map[string]string => map[string]interface{}
-        // because terrafrom can only store map with interface{} as type of the value volumeOptionsItem["labels"] = mapStringStringToMapStringInterface(v.VolumeOptions.Labels)
+        // because terraform can only store map with interface{} as the type of the value volumeOptionsItem["labels"] = mapStringStringToMapStringInterface(v.VolumeOptions.Labels)
         if v.VolumeOptions.DriverConfig != nil {
           if len(v.VolumeOptions.DriverConfig.Name) > 0 {